What is Home Health Care Nursing? Your Guide

 Social workers offer emotional support and help find community resources.
 They are key in dealing with the emotional side of illness and recovery.
 Home health care services may include social work for patients’ overall well-being.

 Home health care is often cheaper than hospital or nursing home care.
-Most insurance covers these services, and Medicare pays for home health visits when a doctor prescribes them.
+Most of these services are covered by insurance.
+Medicare pays for home health visits when a doctor prescribes them.

 The Role of Home Health Care Nurses